Crossbeam Terms of Service

 18. Trials and Betas.
 If Customer receives access to the Service or Service features on a free or trial basis or as an alpha, beta or early access offering (“Trials and Betas”), use is permitted only for Customer’s internal evaluation during the period designated by Crossbeam (or if not designated, 30 days).
 Trials and Betas are optional and either party may terminate Trials and Betas at any time for any reason.
 Trials and Betas may be inoperable, incomplete or include features that Crossbeam may never release, and their features and performance information are Crossbeam’s Confidential Information.
 Notwithstanding anything else in this Agreement, Crossbeam provides no warranty, indemnity, SLA or support for Trials and Betas and its liability for Trials and Betas will not exceed US$50.

 19. Publicity.
 Neither party may publicly announce this Agreement except with the other party’s prior consent or as required by Laws.
-However, Crossbeam may include Customer and its trademarks in Crossbeam’s publicly shared customer lists and other promotional materials but will cease this use at Customer’s written request.

 20.1.
 Modifications to Agreement.
 Crossbeam may modify this Agreement from time to time with notice to Customer.
 Modifications take effect at Customer’s next Subscription Term or Order unless Crossbeam indicates an earlier effective date.
 If Crossbeam requires modifications with an earlier effective date and Customer objects, Customer’s exclusive remedy is to terminate this Agreement with notice to Crossbeam, in which case Crossbeam will provide Customer a refund of any pre-paid Service fees for the terminated portion of the current Subscription Term.
 To exercise this termination right, Customer must notify Crossbeam of its objections within 30 days after Crossbeam’s notice of the modified Agreement.
 Once the modified Agreement takes effect Customer’s continued use of the Service constitutes its acceptance of the modifications.
 Crossbeam may require Customer to click to accept the modified Agreement.